thanhnguyen2187/islet/site/content/posts/unstructured-ish-docx-parsing.md

 I recently took in a freelancing project, and one particularly interesting task is to convert unstructured-ish DOCX files to structured data, let's say JSON.
 Intially, I estimated that it should only take me around 2 days for the implementation.
-I know what's are you thinking.
-You are right that
+I know what are you thinking.
+You are right that:

 > [...] overconfidence is a slow and insidious killer. [^darkest-dungeon]

-In the end, it took me more than 5 days for the task.
+In the end, the task took me more than 5 days to complete.
+Reflecting on it, apart from being reminded that I shouldn't underestimate technical challenges I haven't seen before, I also think my approach is a good language-agnostic way to deal with DOCX file and convert unstructured-ish data to structured data.

-I used the word "unstructured-ish" in the sense that it's generated from another server with clear structure: in each file there are multiple articles; each article lays out title, then author, then other information, then a summary at the end).
-However, the format of the articles in those files can be different (some misses author or even have multiple authors; some has commentary instead of summary; etc.).
-While there is essential complexity [^accidental-and-essential-complexity] for that part of the work, I think the accidental complexity [^accidental-and-essential-complexity] is interesting as well.
+I used the word "unstructured-ish" in the sense that it's generated from another server with clear structure: in each file there are multiple articles; each article lays out title, then author, then other information, then a summary at the end.
+However, the format of the articles in those files can be different: some misses author or even have multiple authors; some has commentary instead of summary; etc. While there is essential complexity [^accidental-and-essential-complexity] for that part of the work, I think the accidental complexity [^accidental-and-essential-complexity] is interesting as well.
 Let's explore both in this post.